basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

   http://localhost:8098/buckets/old_memes/props
 ```

 This way of doing things works just fine for many use cases.
-If, however, you do not know in advanced which buckets will be required by your application but you still need to apply types to them _upon creation_, then you should strongly consider assigning bucket types dynamically.
+If, however, you do not know in advanced which buckets will be required by your application but still need to apply types to them _upon creation_, then you should strongly consider assigning bucket types dynamically.

 ## The `riak-admin bucket-type` Command